- On social media, it said that 7% of the US population is on an ACA policy.

 Intentionally Obfuscating ACA Numbers and Claims

 The confusion is deliberate, of course.
 Promoters of the ACA want to use the largest possible numbers – so they start combining groups, or using cumulative totals, to intentionally mislead.
-Others have used the smaller values (7.2%) partly to suggest the ACA markets are small (which is true) – and that may be they do not matter.
+Others have used the smaller values (7.2%) to note the ACA markets are small (which is true).
+Some politicians have suggested that since the ACA individual market is small, these people do not matter (and to politicians, this is true – the 7% group has zero political power).

 There are 2 other misleading arguments used in ACA discussions.